ROCm/rocALUTION/docs/design/guides.rst

   #include "solvers/krylov/cr.hpp"
   ...

-Finally, the new solver must be added to the CMake compilation list, found in `src/solvers/CMakeLists.txt`:
+4. Add the new solver to the CMake compilation list

+The CMake compilation list is found in ``src/solvers/CMakeLists.txt``:

 .. code-block:: cpp